Ruth Shack

-Ruth Shack (born August 24, 1931) is an American politician who served as the sponsor of the 1977 Human Rights Ordinance in Miami-Dade County, Florida.
+Ruth Shack (August 24, 1931 – May 23, 2026) was an American politician who served as the sponsor of the 1977 Human Rights Ordinance in Miami-Dade County, Florida.
 She served on the Metro-Dade County Commission after being elected in 1976, 1978 and 1982.
 After leaving the commission, she became the President of the Dade Community Foundation (now The Miami Foundation).
 She retired in 2009.

-Education
+Early life and education

-Ruth Shack grew up in Long Island.
+Ruth Naomi Burrows was born in Brooklyn on August 24, 1931, and grew up in Bay Shore, Long Island.
 She was a student at the University of Virginia Women's Division for two years before returning to New York to work with an advertising firm.
 She met Richard Shack on a blind date at the Allerton Hotel for Women in New York: after half an hour he said he was going to marry her.
 The couple married in 1953, drove to Miami Beach in a red convertible to spend their honeymoon, and never left.

 Shack earned her Bachelor of Arts in humanities from Barry University in 1970 with a major in English and a minor in Journalism/Communications.
 In 1975, she received a Master of Arts in Social Science with specialization in Urban Sociology from the University of Colorado.
 She taught sociology and political science at Florida International University.

 Professional career

-Shack was elected to her three terms as a Metro-Dade County Commissioner, in 1976, in 1978, and in 1982, serving continuously from 1976 to 1986.
+Shack was elected to three terms as a Metro-Dade County Commissioner, in 1976, in 1978, and in 1982, serving continuously from 1976 to 1986.
 As a commissioner, she stimulated the county and its municipalities to reassess historic resources such as the Art Deco District of South Beach.
 In 1981, she sponsored the first ordinance in the county for historic preservation.